VGCOKE/-Unformed-Bot-/README.md

 - Send welcome messages and farewell messages
 - Supports embeds!(Coming Soon!)

+## Moderation
+-All the mod commands you could ever want

 ## UnformedBot
 A service provided by Coco | All Rights Reserved